You are here

 Am I compensated for jury service?

-Jurors are compensated $40 per day for attendance, mileage from the center of your town to the courthouse at 55.5 per mile and we will validate your parking provided you park in the designated lot provided in your instructions.
+Jurors are compensated $50 per day for attendance, mileage from the center of your town to the courthouse at $.58 per mile and we will validate your parking provided you park in the designated lot provided in your instructions.
 Please see maps/directions/parking for parking lot information.
-PLEASE NO NOT PARK AT THE METER ON THE STREET .
-You can be ticketed or towed if your meter time expires.
+PLEASE DO NOT PARK ON THE STREET IN METERED PARKING SPACES.
+You will not be able to feed the meterand you may be ticketed or towed if your meter time expires.
 We cannot reimburse you if you receive a parking ticket.

 What is the length of service for a juror?

-Selected jurors are summoned on an "on- call" basis for a two-month period.
-Being on call does not mean you are to report every day for the two months.
+Selected jurors are summoned on an "on- call" basis for a two-month period: (see District of Connecticut Jury Plan) Being on call does not mean you are to report every day for the two months.
 It means you will receive a summons with specific dates.
 The first month you are summoned begins your two-month period.
-If you are selected for a trial, you will be required to serve for the duration of the trial.
+If you are selected for a trial, you will be required to serve for the duration of the trial: but you will not be required to attend your second jury selection date.
 You will be informed during jury selection of the trial start date and reporting time.
 If you are not selected for a trial, you remain on call for the remainder of your two month service.
 Please call the night before your scheduled summons date and you will receive updated reporting instructions.
 You may be told to report, you may be rescheduled to your next scheduled date or you may be rescheduled to report on another date.
 At the end of the two months, your service with the federal court will be fulfilled.
 Service of less than two days with the state court does not excuse you for serving with the federal court.